Kushan Empire: Kanishka I

-His territory was administered from two capitals: Purushapura (now Peshawar in northwestern Pakistan) and Mathura, in northern India.
-He is also credited (along with Raja Dab) for building the massive, ancient Fort at Bathinda (Qila Mubarak), in the modern city of Bathinda, Indian Punjab.

-The Kushans also had a summer capital in Kapisa (near modern Bagram), where the "Begram Treasure", comprising works of art from Greece to China, has been found.
-According to the Rabatak inscription, Kanishka was the son of Vima Kadphises, the grandson of Sadashkana, and the great-grandson of Kujula Kadphises.
-Kanishka's era is now generally accepted to have begun in 127 on the basis of Harry Falk's ground-breaking research.
-Kanishka's era was used as a calendar reference by the Kushans for about a century, until the decline of the Kushan realm.
+His territory was administered from two capitals: Purushapura, now Peshawar in northwestern Pakistan, and Mathura, in northern India.
+The Kushans also had a summer capital in Kapisa (near modern Bagram), where the "Treasure of Begram", comprising works of art from Greece to China, has been found.
+According to the Rabatak inscription, Kanishka was the son of Vima Kadphises and the great-grandson of Kujula Kadphises, the founder of the dynasty.
+Kanishka's era is now generally accepted to have begun in 127 on the basis of Harry Falk's research.